 Disclaimer: Please note that using Surfshark services for any illegal activities is strictly forbidden and violates our Terms of Service.
 Make sure that any use of Surfshark services for your particular activities conforms to all relevant laws and regulations, including those of any service providers and websites you access using Surfshark.

 The endless world of the internet should be freely accessible to all comers.
 However, some authoritarian governments restrict the content you can access online.
 You can also come across local restrictions since schools and workplaces often restrict your access to certain websites on their Wi-Fi network.

 It’s no secret that airlines and accommodation providers raise prices depending on how often you visit their website or perform specific searches.
 Here’s how you can bring those prices back down with the help of a VPN:

-- Enjoy paying less for your flights and accommodation.
+- Use a VPN for cheaper flights and accommodation.

 Time to take your pick

 Before shopping for a VPN, it’s time for a little memory refresher.

 - Free VPNs are not really free.
 In the long run, choosing a paid premium VPN will end up costing you less;